etcetra7n/tabulux/README.md

 # Tabulator-Python
-A python package for creating a console table
+A python package for performing table operation